 An organization’s ability to adapt and integrate MULTIPLE strategic methodologies — or better yet customize their own approach based on their company’s unique capabilities, current environment, and future market potential — will define its ultimate competitive advantage.

-Kirsten Osolind is a brand and business reinvention strategist with executive team transition and M&A due diligence / brand integration experience.
+Kirsten Osolind is a business reinvention change management strategist with executive team transition and M&A due diligence / brand integration experience.
 A former Fortune 100 executive, she has worked for four of the world’s most innovative companies according to Fortune Magazine™ as well as advised numerous middle market and venture-backed growth stage companies.